 It didn’t mean he shouldn’t be concerned just because she had a good reason.
 He knew what an emotional and mental examination every shift was going to be working with the vulnerable, the catatonic, the schizophrenic, the manic and the psychotic.
 How does any person cope with that without being affected?
 Selfishly he didn’t want her to change; he fell in love with her when they met at university in Sheffield back in 2012.
 Version 1.0.
 He didn’t like the constant revisions.

 He never voiced his concern at the pathetic remuneration package for all this personality re-aligning either.
 Instead he made her a cup of tea when she arrived back after her night shift on that Sunday morning, three hours late, no overtime.
 Yet another depressed patient had figured out how to get out without their consultants consent.
-The police statements, the questions the lack of sleep the heart wrenching image burned on to her conscience…another beautiful person hanging from a light fitting, lifeless.
+The police statements, the questions the lack of sleep the heart wrenching image burned on to her conscience…another beautiful person hanging, lifeless.
 The thought of his mother finding out later that day just before she was due to come in and visit him made her feel sick.
 He listened.
 Tea wouldn’t do it.
 Nor would a 1% pay rise.
 Christ you could double her salary without making this worth it.
 He knew she was doing it for the right reasons but that didn’t change the fact that he was losing her one shift at a time.

 “Graham please be patient, Dr Alikhan will be with you shortly.”